C. Scott Grow: LDS Church service

 Grow has served in the LDS Church as a counselor in a stake presidency, stake president and regional representative.
 From 1988 to 1991, he was president of the church's Uruguay Montevideo Mission.
 As an area seventy from 1995 to 2005 he was in the presidency of both the church's North America Northwest and Idaho areas.
-During this time, he was president of the Idaho Area from 2001 to 2003, one of only three non-general authorities to have served as an area president (the others being Enrique R. Falabella, during the same time period, and Aleksey Samaykin, beginning in 2022).
+During this time, he was president of the Idaho Area from 2001 to 2003, one of only four non-general authorities to have served as an area president (the others being Enrique R. Falabella, during the same time period, Aleksey Samaykin, in 2022-2025, and Aleksandr Drachyov, beginning 2025).

 In 2005, Grow became a member of the First Quorum of the Seventy where he has served as a counselor and as president of the Mexico North Area, as well as a counselor in the Mexico Area.
 Grow also served as a counselor in the presidency of the South America Northwest Area.
 In 2016, Grow participated with Dieter F. Uchtdorf in a ceremonial cornerstone sealing at the new Fort Collins Colorado Temple.

 On October 6, 2018, Grow was designated an emeritus general authority.